ooo0OQ/ReachabilityAssessment/README.md

 ## Samples

 Trained checkpoints and plots can be found under avoid_sample and reach_sample.
+In these plots, the red part represents unsafe set/regions that can get to the goal, the blue part represents safe set/regions that can not get to the goal.